SnailUsbs/ACN-Precompiled-Server/README.md

-# ACN-Precompiled-Server
+# ACN Precompiled Server
-The precompiled server for All City Network so anyone can host a bombrush multiplayer server of their own
+The precompiled server for All City Network so anyone can host a bombrush multiplayer server of their own, without having to learn the steps needed to be able to build the server.

-# How To Run Server:
+# How To Run The Server:
 - Download the build from this repo
 - Run the "BommbrushMPServer.exe"
 - Ensure you have port forwarded a port, with port 41585 being the default option